COVID-19 Update:Learn more about how we are protecting our patients, families and staff, as well as other important facts about COVID-19.

 - Common nervous system (CNS) conditions (e.g., epilepsy, cerebral palsy)

 - Nerve and muscle disorders (e.g., muscular dystrophy, neuropathies)

 We are a unique specialty in that we are trained to evaluate and treat children incorporating a multidisciplinary perspective (e.g. medical, social, behavioral, neuroscience) and collaborate with other professionals such as therapists, rehabilitation specialists, educators and the community.
-We understand neurodevelopmental disabilities from a lifespan model and residency training includes pediatric and adult medicine training.
+We understand neurodevelopmental disabilities from a lifespan model and residency training includes pediatric and adult neurology training.

 Differences Between the NDD Residency and Child Neurology Fellowship